FatimAmiri/main/docs/.source/reference/compas.numerical.rst

 .. module:: compas.numerical

-:mod:`compas.numerical` implements numerical solvers and methods for form finding and analysis of structures.
+This package implements numerical solvers and methods for form finding and analysis of structures.
 The array and matrix-based implementations are built around `NumPy`_ and `SciPy`_.